 If you’re plotting a chartered or guided fishing experience, whether by road, boat or plane, shop around.
 Most reputable charter companies have years of experience and are easy to study up on via their websites and social media.
 Find a perfect fishing fit by being specific about what you want to catch, how long you want to fish, and how much you want to spend.

 One charter fishing bonus: It often comes with sightseeing in some of Alaska’s most incredible landscapes and wildlife, including water wonders like whales, orcas, porpoises and countless seabirds.

 And don’t forget the bevy of fishing derbies that take place all summer in regions across Alaska.
 Catching a trophy fish in Alaska is memory making; neglecting to buy a derby ticket and then landing a potentially winning fish is heartbreaking.

 Sportfishing through the pandemic

-As the COVID pandemic devastated the physical, financial and mental health of millions of Americans last year, many found a respite in reeling as fishing, the original social distancing sport, experienced a sharp increase in popularity and participation.
+As the COVID pandemic pounded the physical, financial and mental health of millions of Americans the last two years, many found a respite in reeling for fish, the original social distancing sport, which experienced a sharp increase in popularity and participation.

-People spent more time playing outside and shaking off the hunker-down blues in 2020, so it’s no surprise that the lure of sportfishing rode an upward spike along with other outdoor recreational activities and industries that took off during the pandemic (biking, skiing, camping).
-And when 2020 turned into the summer of the Alaska Staycation for residents, many sought out fishing fun.
+Nationally and in Alaska, people spent more time playing outside and shaking off the hunker-down blues, so it’s no surprise that the lure of sportfishing rode an upward trend along with other outdoor recreational activities and industries that took off during the pandemic (biking, skiing, camping).

-Baumer recommends visitors and residents alike spend time on the ADF&G’s sportfishing website – adfg.alaska.gov – for updates on everything from hot fishing spots, places to rent or buy gear, to potential COVID-19 restrictions.
+Baumer recommended that visitors and residents alike spend time on the ADF&G’s sportfishing website — adfg.alaska.gov — for updates on everything from hot fishing spots, places to borrow, rent or buy gear, to potential COVID-19 restrictions.